 - It consumes the majority of your time on task or learning

-- It follows the traditional pattern of “sit and listen – sit and work”
+- They follows the traditional pattern of “sit and listen – sit and work”

-- It replaces good teaching by removing the teacher or others from the learning allowing them to simply just turn off their brain and do it (learning should be collaborative, creative, allow for communication and critical thinking)
+- It replaces good teaching by removing the teacher or others from the learning.
+It allows them to simply just turn off their brain.
+Learning should be collaborative, creative, allow for communication and critical thinking!

 - Includes rote or low-level tasks such as answering closed questions, creating lists, fill in the blank, basic recall etc.

-- The worksheet is unnecessary and could be replaced with a more interactive approach to learning.
+- The worksheet is unnecessary.
+It could instead be replaced with a more interactive approach to learning.

-- It could be considered busy work (word searches, color by number, cross words)
+- It’s just busy work (word searches, colour by number, crosswords)

-- Students could make it themselves (many graphic organizers as worksheets are unnecessary unless at the beginning of the learning stage as students progress then need to be able to create these on their own in notebooks in more authentic ways)
+- Students could make it themselves.
+Many graphic organizers as worksheets are unnecessary, unless at the beginning of the learning stage as students progress.
+They then need to be able to create these on their own in notebooks in more authentic ways.

 At the end of the day, we all give out worksheets, even the bad kind.
 Because there are the days that this is what we need to do.
 However, we need to challenge ourselves to reduce the amount of worksheets we rely on.
 Instead, we need to up our game as teachers.
 Differentiate more, increase the complexity of the activity and critical thinking skills being used.
 Integrate technology, and hands-on learning opportunities more and increase student voice and choice in the classroom.
 Know what best teaching practices are and try to implement them in your classroom.
 Don’t look for the easy way out by simply relying on worksheets to do the work for you.